mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die.
 You’re really confused: “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
 “Katagiri, can *you* die as a Sun Face Buddha, Moon Face Buddha?”
 There is no proof.
 I can say, “Yes, I can die” – or “No.” Yes or no, [there is] nothing to say.
 Finally, we have to learn death exactly from death directly.

 That’s why yesterday I told you, ‘all beings’ are all beings connected with each of us individually.
 If there is something else apart from you, it cannot be called ‘all beings’.
 Whatever it is, ‘all beings’ are really something closely connected with you; that is what is called ‘all beings’.
-But simultaneously, it’s not [the] real ‘all beings’, because they are beings seen from each of us individually.
+But simultaneously, it’s not real ‘all beings’, because they are beings seen from each of us individually.
 It’s not all beings.
 Finally, we have to learn ‘all beings’ through ‘all beings’ themselves; that means, through your individual understanding of ‘all beings’ connected with you.

 In other words, I told you yesterday: when you have to talk, talk is one of the ‘all beings’; nothing but ‘all beings’.
 This [talk] is something connected with you.
 So completely speaking, you have to study; at that time, this talk becomes ‘all beings’ connected with you.
 And then, is this enough?
 You [just] have to learn about the talk?
 No way.
 Next: forget it.
 All you have to do is sit down and talk.
 When you talk, exactly you can learn a talk directly from [the] talk.
 You cannot talk [of the] talk; [you cannot] speak of the talk to you.
 This is really important for us.